-Now that school is almost out, and a lot of people are searching for a job, I’ve decided to write an article focused on job hunting at a [college] career fair.
-While this article is intended for current or recent college grads, a lot of these tips can be modified for those looking to get back into the workforce or transition into a new career.
-For additional career advice or questions, feel free to contact me by leaving a comment below.
+As more professionals become interested in technology and working in robotics, I’ve decided to write an article focused on how to get a robotics job at an engineering career fair.
+While this article is intended for current or recent college grads, or those with minimal professional experience, a lot of these tips can be modified for those looking to get back into the workforce or transition into a new career.

 In order for a recruiter to understand if there is an open position for you, you must know what you want and when you want it.
 For example, if I am a second-year engineering student, then I may want a Summer Internship versus a full-time career.
 A lot of people may refer to this point as your elevator pitch; however, my method focuses on being clear and concise in 10-seconds.
 Career fairs can be noisy, so you have to sound confident and speak up while delivering your introduction.
 In most cases, you will need to be ready to shake the recruiter’s hand towards the end of the introduction.
 Let’s walk through a few examples of these 10-second introductions: